 Sabey Data Centers is driven by the singular vision and philosophy of our founder, Dave Sabey.
 As our company moves into its third generation, it hews to a leadership trait Sabey initiated more than 40 years ago— “Our employees determine the company’s strategy.”

 Published in the Latest Issue | DECEMBER 31, 2019

 From the very first day on the job, we begin the process of positioning employees to realize their greatest potential.
 After all, the employees are our doers, managers, and agents of change.
 Our goal is to find any and every way to untap their talent and energy into the company and, in turn, culminate big ideas and successful strategies through collaborative efforts.

-While we acknowledge that our approach aspires to an unreachable standard, but when our effort to achieve it takes form of positioning employees to fulfill their inherent potential, at the very least we build a team inspired to innovate and succeed.
+We acknowledge that our approach aspires to an almost unreachable standard, but our efforts regularly position employees to fulfill their inherent potential.
+At the very least, we build a team inspired to innovate and succeed.
 And when we get it right, we unite strategy, culture and talent in a perfect fit.

 Interestingly, my own job interview with Sabey transpired like this: Dave first described the company’s 40-year history and why its people had a lot more to offer.
 He, then, read a short poem, which was in the form of a prayer penned by Sir Francis Drake in 1577 as he set sail on his circumnavigation of the globe.